YisenWang/symmetric_cross_entropy_for_noisy_labels/README.md

 It can config with dataset, model, epoch, batchsize, noise_rate, symmetric or asymmetric type noise

-## The other replication
+## The Pytorch reimplementation
-The reprocuded results by Hanxun Huang are slightly better for all methods.
+The Pytorch version is implemented by Hanxun Huang.
 The code can be found here: https://github.com/HanxunHuangLemonBear/SCELoss-Reproduce

 ## Citing this work
 If you use this code in your work, please cite the accompanying paper: